adamk72/consulting_website/blog/2024-09-25-learning-haskell-notes.md

 _Note the skinny RH arrow `->`._

 You can think of general functions of the form `buildRobot arms legs torso = (arms, legs, torso)` as a series of lambda functions (see [Currying](#currying)).

+<L t="tip"/> This is useful to recall when building functions that take functions as a parameter.

 ```haskell
 buildRobotLambda = (\arms ->